Palealmond/Chord-Wizard/README.md

 ```

 ## Wireframes
-Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.
+Upload images of your w$$ireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.
 USE EXCALIDRAW

 ![image](/Images/Wireframe.png)